dee22/ImmoScrapper/README.md

 # ImmoScrapper

-This template should help get you started developing with Vue 3 in Vite.
+This is a PWA implemented with Vue 3 in Vite.

 ## Recommended IDE Setup